 Yes, Summer Can Be Fun, Even on a Budget

-Sleepovers at friends or families houses.
+Sleepovers at friends’ or family’s houses.

 Summer camp.